Jeiwan/uniswapv3-book/content/docs/introduction/introduction-to-markets.md

 (they can be the same people), and all the algorithms are programmed, immutable, and public.

 Let's now look closer at how Uniswap implements an AMM.

+> Please note that I use *pool* and *pair* terms interchangeably throughout the book because a Uniswap pool is a pair of two tokens.